Skip to main content

 VERY LOW AVAILABILITY

-Kosher food is extremely rare in Namibia with no kosher-certified restaurants or butchers.
-Windhoek's small Jewish community (approximately 100 people) relies on imported kosher products and home cooking.
-Fish like kingklip and Cape salmon can be consumed if scales are visible.
-Vegetarian options (salads, vegetables, fruits) offer safer alternatives.
-Travelers should bring kosher provisions or rely on naturally kosher foods.
+Kosher food is almost nonexistent here, with no certified restaurants or butchers.
+Windhoek's Jewish community of roughly 100 people gets by on imported kosher products and home cooking.
+Fish such as kingklip and Cape salmon are fine where the scales are visible.
+Salads, vegetables, and fruit make safer bets.
+Plan to bring your own kosher provisions or stick to foods that are naturally kosher.

 Common Allergens